 The LHWCA provides for the payment of compensation for the following four types of disability: temporary partial, temporary total, permanent partial, and permanent total.
 This compensation can not exceed two-thirds of the employee’s average weekly wage during the period of disability, subject to maximums and minimums.
 33 U.S.C. § 908 Continue reading Overview of Longshore Benefits

-Attorneys Joe Jones and Karen Vincent of the Lois Law Firm discuss appeals and reopeners of New Jersey workers’ compensation cases from the defense perspective.
+Attorneys Karen Vincent and Chris Diaz of the Lois Law Firm present a webinar on the defense of “lack of employment” in New Jersey workers’ compensation claims.

 Subject: New Jersey, Workers’ Compensation Law, Second Injury Fund

 Run time: 21:42 Continue reading Video: The Defense of Non-Employment in New Jersey